These small back yard landscaping ideas cover our favorite approaches for landscaping your garden – no matter how tiny it may be.

 To truly make the most of a south facing garden, plan seating in the shadier areas where you can look out over a tranquil scene during long, hazy summer days.

-Small yards don't all have to be paved or decked.
+Small yard landscaping doesn't have to mean paving or decking.
 In fact, planting up a wild garden could just be what your soul – and yard – craves.

-Here, Genna Margolis, owner of SHAPESIDE, has created a bold look with exotic evergreens, that provide low-effort drama and colorful interest all year round.
+Here, Genna Margolis, owner of SHAPESIDE (opens in new tab), has created a bold look with tropical garden ideas, including exotic evergreens, that provide low-effort drama and colorful interest all year round.
 Tree ferns of various sizes and glossy, informal mounds of pittosporum combine to form a stunning green tapestry.

 Unsurprisingly, gardens can start to look ragged by the end of summer as many perennials begin to fade.
 An easy way to inject life into your flower bed ideas is to go tropical.
 Buying garden-ready plants will give your yard an exotic vibe for the rest of summer.
 It’s an easy way to boost color and give your outdoor space another peak of interest that will last until the first frosts.